Jayy001/AnkiKeys/README.md

 Each key should be separated by a space.
 For example, if the shortcut was to select all text, you would enter `Ctrl A`.

-During review, to answer the card, tap the <kbd>Escape</kbd> key.
+During review, to answer the card, tap the <kbd>Enter</kbd> key as usual.
 If you've made a mistake and want to correct it, simply tap the <kbd>Backspace</kbd> key as required.

 In the case that the addon breaks and key presses are not recongised/being sent to Anki, please restart the program.